carpentries/carpentries.org/content/posts/2026/04/become-a-carpentries-partner.md

 Continue your organisation’s engagement and expand the impact of your local Carpentries community.

 **Schedule a Consultation**
-[Meet with a member of the Carpentries team](https://calendly.com/carpentries-partnership/onboarding) to discuss how a partnership can support your organisation’s training and capacity-building goals.
+[Meet with a member of The Carpentries team](https://calendly.com/carpentries-partnership/30-minutes) to discuss how a partnership can support your organisation’s training and capacity-building goals.

 ## Start the Conversation